bit-frame/basicmod/README.md

 :PMessage(plr, admin, message, amount) -- Announces a message to a specified player (plr), the parameters are the same as :Message()
 :PSMessage(plr, admin, message, amount) -- Announces a server message to a specified player.
 Leave admin as 'Server', the parameters are the same as :Message()
-:Hint(admin, message, amount) -- Hints a message to the server, parameters are the same as :Message() :PHint(plr, admin, message, amount) -- Hints a message to a specified player, parameters are the same as :Message() :PSHint(plr, admin, message, amount) -- Server Hints a message to a specified player, parameters are the same as :PSMessage() :Sit(plr) -- Sits a player
+:Hint(admin, message, amount) -- Hints a message to the server, parameters are the same as :Message() :SHint(admin, message, amount) -- Server Hints a message to the server, parameters are the same as :Message() :PHint(plr, admin, message, amount) -- Hints a message to a specified player, parameters are the same as :Message() :PSHint(plr, admin, message, amount) -- Server Hints a message to a specified player, parameters are the same as :PSMessage() :Sit(plr) -- Sits a player